grabcocque/lsmer/src/bloom/README.md

 ## Performance

 - Space complexity: O(n) where n is the number of expected elements
 - Time complexity: O(k) for insertions and lookups, where k is the number of hash functions
-- False positive rate is configurable and guaranteed to be within 2x of the target rate
+- False positive rate is configurable and guaranteed to be within 2x of target

 ## Implementation Details